ml-archive/blog/source/_posts/2016-08-26-Continuous-Integration-on-iOS-with-HockeyApp-and-Testflight-Deployment.md

 - iOS
 ---

-# Continuous Integration With Deployment to TestFlight and HockeyApp

 We've recently revised our development process on the iOS team and set up a continuous integration server to make and deploy our builds faster, easier and more consistently.
 This post should shed some light on what we chose and how we set it up.